ETHorHIL/semaphore-halo2/README.md

 ## Disclaimer

-This implementation is for educational purposes and likely contains bugs.
-It is not recommended for production use.
+This implementation is for educational purposes and contains bugs.
 For a higher quality Semaphore implementation in Halo2, see [Andrija Novakovic's work](https://github.com/akinovak/halo2-semaphore/tree/main).

 ## Features